TYsewyn/www-timysewyn-be/src/posts/2016-03-12-Digitally-signing-your-JSON-documents.md

 ## Meet JOSE

-<OutboundLink href="https://www.iana.org/assignments/jose/jose.xhtml" rel="noreferrer" target="_blank">JOSE</OutboundLink> is a framework intended to provide a method to securely transfer claims (such as authorisation information) between parties.
+<a href="https://www.iana.org/assignments/jose/jose.xhtml" target="_blank">JOSE</a> is a framework intended to provide a method to securely transfer claims (such as authorisation information) between parties.
 The JOSE framework consists of several specifications to serve this purpose:

 - [JWK](#jwk) – JSON Web Key, describes format and handling of cryptographic keys in JOSE